 Netflix described the anime's story:

-Ryohei Kimura starred in the first season as Shinjiro Hayata, and other cast members included Takuya Eguchi as Dan Moroboshi, Megumi Han as Seiji Hokuto, and Hideyuki Tanaka as Shin Hayata.
+Ryohei Kimura starred in the first season as Shinjiro Hayata, and the other cast members included Takuya Eguchi as Dan Moroboshi, Megumi Han as Seiji Hokuto, and Hideyuki Tanaka as Shin Hayata.

 Other cast members include: